SachsLab/OpenMER/docs/getting-started.md

-The PC which runs our software is directly connected to the acquisition system but it is never connected to the internet.
+The PC that runs our software is directly connected to the acquisition system but it is never connected to the internet.
 Thus, we create a portable install on a thumb drive which we then copy to the clinical PC.

-> For development or testing on an internet-connected computer, or a non-Windows computer, please look at the [For Developers](./for-developers.md) documentation.
+> For development or testing on an internet-connected computer, or a non-Windows computer, please look at the [For Developers](for-developers.md) documentation.

 ## Installation

 ### Distribution

 Copy the `<distribution>` folder from the thumb drive to the instrument PC.

-Be sure to choose a location with lots of disk space because many recording segments will be stored within the database located in this folder.
+> Be sure to choose a destination with lots of disk space because many recording segments will be stored within the database located in this folder.

-> If you do not have the `<distribution>` folder then follow the [Preparing Distribution](./preparing-distribution.md) instructions to create it.
+> If you do not have the `<distribution>` folder then follow the [Preparing Distribution](preparing-distribution.md) instructions to create it.

 ### Configure